 - Goes into effect immediately for non-pilot program states

 Unless your state's pilot rules are totally punitive and based on fear (looking at you Hawaii), be sure to pressure your state into SLOWLY submitting plans, waiting until the last moment possible--this will enable one more season under the 2014 production rules.
-Also note that any plant material grown under the 2014 Farm Bill provisions (including 2020, if under a state pilot) is grandfathered in.
+Also note that any plant material grown under the 2014 Farm Bill provisions (including 2020, if under a state pilot) is allowed for the time being.
 Public comment is now open until 12/30/19.
-We caught flack for not mentioning the potential for public comment to change these rules earlier, the link is below.
+We caught flack for not mentioning the potential for public comment to change these rules earlier - the link is below.
 Your comments WILL be considered by the USDA, but NOT until the new rules are issued on 11/1/21 (see page 58522).

 In our response, we will not be making any comments about delta-9 vs. total THC for several reasons.
 The first is a common misconception based on the 2014 Farm Bill language, which specifically limits delta-9 THC for compliance purposes, while making no mention of the compound's non-psychoactive, plant-native form, THCA.
 Some states were convinced to take that literally, which led to test results of state-compliant "hemp" like these: